Kilig1210/Mywebsite/_pages/about.md

 # **Yiying** PAN

 Hello, I'm Yiying Pan (also call me Starry).
 I am an undergraduate student majoring in **psychology** (cognitive neuroscience track) and minoring in  **Intensive Training Program of Innovation and Entrepreneurship**(One of the Chu Kochen Honors College minor) at the Zhejiang University, China (ranks 47nd in QS ranking).
 I'm expected to graduate in June, 2025.
+Welcome to know more about my in my [blog](https://kilig1210.github.io/).

 ## My Research